dualsky/keybrd/doc/tutorial_2_keybrd_multi-layer.md

 2. the array's size

 ### MANAGERS
+Layouts can include shifted keys like ~!@#$%^&*()_ without the user pressing the shift key.
+The keybrd libraries shiftManager automatically takes care of the USB scancode details.
+When a '%' key is pressed, the keyboard sends scancodes MODIFIERKEY_SHIFT and KEY_5.

 ShiftManager automatically changes and restores shift state for l_Code_SS scancode objects.
 For example, when s_exclamation is pressed, shiftManager sends a MODIFIERKEY_SHIFT scancode to the computer, then s_exclamation sends a KEY_1 scancode, and then shiftManager releases the MODIFIERKEY_SHIFT.